Last Updated: 10/23/23 | October 23rd, 2023

 Check out Dohány Street Synagogue

-Also known as the Great Synagogue, this is the second-largest synagogue in the world, built in 1854 and seating 3,000 people.
+Also known as the Great Synagogue, this is the second-largest synagogue in the world, built in 1854 and boasting some 3,000 seats.
 Make sure you go on the guided tour (included with admission) to get more perspective on the building.
-The guides are super knowledgeable, and you’ll learn about the construction of the synagogue, Jewish life during wartime, and a lot more.
+The guides are super knowledgeable, and you can learn about the construction of the synagogue, Jewish life during World War II, and a lot more.
 Also check out Wallenberg Memorial Park (right behind the synagogue) and the nearby Hungarian Jewish Museum.

 See the Hungarian State Opera House

-You can go inside this neo-Renaissance masterpiece or just view it from outside.
-I recommend the latter, as the auditorium is being renovated, and the tour does not cover much of the building.
+You can go inside this Neo-Renaissance masterpiece or just view it from outside.
+I recommend the latter, as the auditorium is being renovated, and the tour doesn’t cover much of the architecture.
 If there are performances while you are in town, try to catch one.
 It may even cost less than a tour!
+Check the website to see what’s on during your visit.

 Party at the Ruin Bars

-- Szimpla Kert – This is the original and most famous ruin bar and started this trend.
+Szimpla Kert – This is the original and most famous ruin bar that started this trend.
 Once an abandoned factory, it has a large open courtyard, a top floor with eclectic furniture, cocktail bars, and even an old, stripped-down Trabant (Communist-era car) you can have a drink in.
+It’s one of the coolest bars in the world.
 Kazinczy u.
-14, +36 20 261 8669, szimpla.hu.
-Open 12pm-4am on weekdays, 9am-4am on Saturdays, and 9am-5am on Sundays.
+14, szimpla.hu.
+Open 3pm-4am on Monday to Thursdays, 12pm-4am on Friday and Saturdays, and 9am-4am on Sundays.

-For a longer list of the best ruin bars in Budapest, click here.
+For a longer list of the best ruin bars in Budapest, check out my in-depth guide.

 Explore Gellért Hill